Everplans Raises $2.1 Million To Help Users Plan For Their Final Steps

 Now Everplans is a site where people can not only read about, but create and save a plan for what should happen in the event of their death.
 The company raised its first seed round of around $1.4 million to build out its planning architecture.
 So in addition to information, users have the option to actually act on the information with Everplans' preferred providers.

 Anything from getting life insurance to drafting a will can be initiated through the company's site.
 And now, with the launch of its premium service, thanks to the second tranche of its seed investment, users can actually store their information on the Everplans site.
-Academic term papers.
-Today many webmasters are planning to write a paper good quality

 "Premium members have the ability to upload scans of documents to their 'Everplans' and the ability to invite multiple deputies into their accounts," Schneiderman said.
 Meanwhile, free accounts can indicate where important documents are stored physically and invite two deputies (think of them as executors on the Everplans site) to access their private accounts. сушилка для горнолыжных ботинок, эко в москве